The Narcissus in early November 2018. The 37-foot-long

 The above exterior images are two of the several we have of the four Laconia Car Company-built interurbans that have been used to help identify Narcissus components and proper placement of components.
 We will need to locate or replicate many components; two retrievers (the round unit that holds and releases the rope for the trolley pole), brass/iron footpegs (used for conductor/motorman to place foot to ascend to the roof of the coach), brass ends and wood handles at all doorways, metal steps, all accessories for the doors, metal trap doors need major repairs or replacement (and trap door accessories), and all components attached to the roof (and their accessories).

 The Narcissus will need two HL-15-B Westinghouse Multiple Control System controllers.
-Back in the late 60s, a trade of components was made with BAERA (Bay Area Electric Railroad Association) in Suisun, CA for two.
+Back in the late '60s, a trade of components was made with BAERA (Bay Area Electric Railroad Association) in Suisun, CA for two.
 These were recently located on campus and were extracted and will now be refurbished for use in the Narcissus.
 PWM

-It is difficult to narrow down specific estimates on items that haven't been located or ones that have been located but haven't been able to be extracted from their location as of yet in order to access their condition.
+It is difficult to narrow down specific estimates on items that haven't been located or ones that have been located but haven't been able to be extracted from their location as of yet to access their condition.
 An example is a reverser, as seen in the image above.
 We did locate one recently on campus in one of the very early storage buildings.
-The term "buried" comes to mind when thinking of making plans to move all the heavy components that have been placed strategically, surrounding and covering the reverser over the past fifty-plus years that must be removed prior to being able to extract the piece.
+The term "buried" comes to mind when thinking of making plans to move all the heavy components that have been placed strategically, surrounding and covering the reverser over the past fifty-plus years that must be removed before being able to extract the piece.

 This Westinghouse Multiple Unit System - 8-unit switch box